SnoupS/Unity-Style-Guide/README.md

 - This guide covers game development in Unity (although this is only really important for the production phase).
 - This guide is being written alongside the development of my first couple of game projects and will be updated regularly.
 - This guide tries to take an *artistic perspective* on games and may therefore deviate in various ways from commercial game production.

+<a name="key-principles"></a>
+#### 1.2 Key Principles

+My process and with it this guide was designed with the following principles in mind:
+- Games don't have to be fun, but game development should be.

 <a name="phases"></a>
 ## 2. Phases Of Game Development